Campus Overview

 Explore the Campus Map

 Tap any highlighted district to jump into the detailed page describing its mission, programs, and role in the resilience stack.
-The map reflects the current 40–50 acre configuration with dual solar fields and logistics corridors connecting every district to the CRC, Vault, and ELZ.
+The map reflects the current 40-50 acres configuration with dual solar fields and logistics corridors connecting every district to the CRC, Vault, and ELZ.

 Housing & Stability

 Veterans and their families live in safe, dignified homes that provide the foundation for healing and growth.
-The 40–50 acre campus includes both transitional and long-term housing, with on-site support staff and access to every program.
+The 40-50 acres campus includes both transitional and long-term housing, with on-site support staff and access to every program.

 Counseling, Wellness & Peer Support